Skip to main content

 • bleeding that does not stop within a few days

-You may need to have a temporary catheter or surgery to repair any damage to your bladder.
+You may need to have a temporary catheter or surgery (an operation) to repair any damage to your bladder.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.